Stuart Forster outlines what to expect when visiting Lisbon’s Oceanarium.

 The popular aquarium is housed in a building designed by Peter Chermayeff, one of the legacies of the World Exposition hosted by Lisbon in 1998.
 The Oceanarium is surrounded by a pool of water and entered via a long ramp that leads up from the ticket office.
 It’s said that the building symbolises a ship in port, the ramp a gangplank; decide for yourself if the symbolism works.

 A legacy of Expo ’98

-These days the Expo ‘98 site is known as the Parque das Nações (Park of Nations) and continues to draw the crowds more than a decade and a half on from its construction.
+These days the Expo ‘98 site is known as the Parque das Nações (Park of Nations) and continues to draw crowds more than two decades after its construction.
 More than a million people visit the Oceanarium each year.
 There’s also plenty to do nearby.
 Restaurants and bars, the Vasco da Gama Shopping Mall, cable car, casino and riverside views of the Vasco da Gama bridge ensure a trip here is worthwhile.

 It’s fascinating to watch the various species swim by and the rays showing their undersides as they glide along the glass.
 Few activities can be as relaxing, therapeutic almost, as sitting on the Oceanarium’s lower level and simply observing the creatures’ behaviour.